 Kyoto has a variety of accommodation options to suit all travelers, from luxury hotels to stylish machiya townhouses and authentic ryokan inns.
-Each offers the perfect blend of traditional Japanese culture and modern comforts.

 Important Kyoto Events

-Japan is renowned for its truly spectacular festivals, full of color, tradition, and exuberance.
+Japan is renowned for its truly spectacular matsuri (festivals), full of color, tradition, and exuberance.
 Attending one is a wonderful opportunity to sample authentic street food, see ancient customs brought to life, and experience the country at its liveliest.
 Kyoto is home to some of the very best matsuri, so if your travel dates line up with any of the following, be sure to check them out.